The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 DAY 5 – ARRIVE IN RAILAY BEACH

-On Day 5 of your 2-Week Thailand Itinerary, catch a morning flight from Bangkok to Krabi (find cheap fares on SkyScanner!) – then get a ride to the Ao Nang or Ao Nam Mao Pier, where you can catch a longtail boat to Railay Beach.
-(It may sound complicated, but – trust us – it’s worth it!)
+On Day 5 of your 2-Week Thailand Itinerary, catch a morning flight from Bangkok to Krabi.
+Then get a ride to the Ao Nang or Ao Nam Mao Pier, where you can catch a longtail boat to Railay Beach.

-Check into your Railay Beach accommodations (recommended: Resort Avatar), then cool off with a refreshing swim in the pool.
-Don’t linger too long, however, because you will want to be on Railay Beach West in time for sunset.
+Check into your Railay Beach accommodations (recommended: Avatar Railay), then cool off with a refreshing swim in the pool.
+Don’t linger too long, however, because you will want to be on Railay Beach West in time for sunset!

-Top Tip: Avoid paying the severe up-charge for beers from Flame Tree (or other beachside bars) and instead bring your own provisions!
-Pack a beach towel or blanket and grab inexpensive – and ice cold – beers from the convenience store on the way to the beach (map).
+Top Tip: To avoid paying the severe up-charge for beers from beachside bars, bring your own provisions!
+Pack a beach towel or blanket and grab inexpensive – and ice cold – beers from this convenience store on the way to Railay West Beach.

 DAY 6 – RAILAY BEACH SIGHTS AND ACTIVITIES